-Death, associated funeral, probate, and life insurance claims come with mounds of compounding administrative paperwork.
+Death, associated funeral, probate, and life insurance claims come with compounding administrative paperwork.
 When someone whose life is insured with a life insurance policy dies, life insurance companies often deny the insurance claims brought by the heirs.

 Denying the heir’s claim will bar life insurance coverage under the life insurance contract description of benefits.

 Ehline Law is an award-winning law firm in California headquartered in Los Angeles with experienced attorneys.
-Our very best attorney helps people with personal injury cases, life insurance denial, and much more.
+Our best attorney helps people with personal injury cases, life insurance denial, and much more.

-A life insurance policy is a contract between a policyholder and an insurance firm that insures people against death.
+A life insurance policy is a contract between a policyholder, and an insurance firm that insures people against death.
 In most cases, a person’s death is compensated by extending an insurance policy to the end of its term, ranging from one to thirty years.
 Whole life insurance guarantees you lifelong protection and aid in retirement.

 What Does The Life Insurance Company Do When the Policy Owner Dies?